AlexHowansky/ork-csv/docs/Reader.md

 ]);
 ```

-If the callback key starts with a slash `/` then it will be interpreted as a
+If the callback column name starts with a slash `/` then it will be
-regex and applied to all columns that match.
+interpreted as a regex and applied to all columns that match.

 ```php
 $csv = new \Ork\Csv\Reader([